ikrgaurav/Leetcode-Productivity-Enforcer/README.md

 ### 🌟 Features

 - Set daily LeetCode problem-solving goals
-- Block access to specified websites until your goal is met
+- Block access to all websites (Except the whitelisted websites) until your goal is met
-- Track your progress and stay motivated
+- Track your progress and stay motivated (future update)
 - Customizable settings to fit your needs

 ## 🛠️ Installation